 When visiting Carlsbad, you can experience dry deserts and lush waterfalls all in one trip.
 Lincoln National Forest, 40 miles northwest of Carlsbad, offers numerous hiking trails and the Sitting Bull Falls.
 This series of waterfalls begins with several springs meeting and then dropping 150 feet into a canyon below.

-Fun Facts: Lincoln National Forest was named after Abraham Lincoln, and it’s the birthplace of Smokey the Bear.
+Fun Facts: Lincoln National Forest was named after Abraham Lincoln, and it’s the birthplace of Smokey Bear.

 Twelve miles north of Carlsbad lies Brantley Lake State Park, where many enjoy boating and fishing during the 300 sunny days per year.
 The views here for sunsets or stargazing are amazing.